 Our combination of academic approach and emphasis on rich co-curricular experiences is another reason the transition is smooth.
 Applewild challenges and supports all our students while building a strong community, ensuring that each student is known well, and empowering students to discover who they are as learners.

 Nurturing this type of educational environment inspires student-driven and student-centered learning and we have found that these approaches work exceptionally well with our students who come to Applewild from homeschool experiences.

-We'd also be happy to speak with you about our homeschool-friendly admission process as you consider options for your student or students.
+We would be happy to speak with you about our homeschool-friendly admission process as you consider options for your student or students.
 A number of homeschooled families choose Applewild for their students each school year, and we would be delighted to have an opportunity to share more about why our community is a strong fit.

 We do offer scholarships for students entering grades 4–7.